DivanteLtd/pwa-book/docs/README.md

-# Welcome in The PWA Book.
+# Welcome in The PWA Book

 **Select the chapter or start [here](/chapter1.html).**